Student Learning Outcomes (SLOs)

 On January 19, 2007 an in-service training was presented on “Completing our SLO Framework through Assessment” facilitated by Dr. Marilee J. Bresciani, Associate Professor of Postsecondary Educational Leadership at San Diego State University.
 Dr. Bresciani’s research focuses on the evaluation of student learning and development.
 This seminar provided program faculty and staff an opportunity to receive additional training on outcomes based assessment and provided the necessary “next steps” for finalizing assessment methodologies in each department and program.

-To date all student services programs have defined expected student learning outcomes for their areas; identified appropriate assessment methodologies for their expected student learning outcome; and have completed four full cycles of assessing student learning outcomes (refer to 2007-08, 2008-2009, 2009-2010, 2010-2011 SLO Reports).
-The 2012-2013 Method-To-Timeline Assessment Matrix identifies the SLOs that will be assessed in the current academic year.
+To date all student services programs have defined expected student learning outcomes for their areas; identified appropriate assessment methodologies for their expected student learning outcome; and have completed five full cycles of assessing student learning outcomes (refer to 2007-08, 2008-2009, 2009-2010, 2010-2011, 2012-2013 SLO Reports).
+The 2013-2014 Method-To-Timeline Assessment Matrix identifies the SLOs that will be assessed in the current academic year.